Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests/README.md

   1. In Solution Explorer, open the context menu of your project node and click _Properties_.

-    The Project designer isn displayed.
+    The Project designer is displayed.
   2. Select the _Reference Paths_ tab page.
   3. Browse and select the folder where **Telerik.Sitefinity.Samples.Dependencies** folder is located.
   4. Click the _Add Folder_ button.